Polyurethane vs Tung Oil: Which is Better?

 Toxicity

-Of all the finishes discussed thus far, oil polyurethane is by far the most toxic, as it contains a high number of volatile organic compounds (VOC).
+Of all the finishes discussed thus far, oil polyurethane is by far the most toxic, because of the high number of volatile organic compounds (VOC).

 Tung oil doesn’t contain these compounds, which is why it’s food-safe when dry.
-For this reason among others, tung oil is often used on kitchen tables, wooden bowls, and cutlery.
+This explains why tung oil is often used on kitchen tables, wooden bowls, and cutlery.

-Water-based polyurethane does have some VOCs, but not nearly as much as its oil-based counterpart.
+Water-based polyurethane does have some VOCs, but not nearly as much as its oil-based counterpart, so if you want to use polyurethane and you’re concerned about toxicity – go with water based.

 When to Use Polyurethane

-Polyurethane is used to coat hardwood floors, stairs, tabletops, doors, window frames, cabinets, and numerous other wood furnishings.
+Polyurethane is great for hardwood floors, stairs, tabletops, doors, window frames, cabinets, and numerous other wood furnishings.

-Outdoor wood furnishings are almost always coated with polyurethane so they hold up well against the elements.
+Outdoor wood furnishings are almost always coated with polyurethane because they hold up well against the elements.

 In short, polyurethane is the finish to use when durability is what you’re after most of all.
 It can resist dirt, moisture, UV rays, and heat, and if applied properly it can remain durable for many years.